mnsotelo/NLP-tools/java/StanfordCoreNLP/stanford-corenlp-spanish-ner-server/README.md

 ## Stanford corenlp NER server with spanish configuration

 # Usage
-- Download the stanford-models.jar from the official page and paste it in this folder.
+- Download the stanford-corenlp-3.9.1-models.jar from the official page and paste it in this folder.
 - Open a console right here and type: `java -Xmx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -serverProperties StanfordCoreNLP-spanish.properties -port 9000 -timeout 15000`

 # Notes